centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/map-web-install.md

 > If the URL does not work, you can manually find this package in the folder.

+#### MariaDB installation

 > You need to have a MariaDB database to store your Centreon MAP data.

-To install MariaDB, execute the following command:

-Add MariaDB repository:
+First you need to add the MariaDB repository:

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">